johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part4.md

     };
 ```

 Let's review the purpose of this chunk of code.
 This is (in terms of the concepts we started out with), our **inner callback** &#8212; the function that will be passed in our Faye client API `subscribe()` call to handle inbound messages.
-As we handle each message in this function, we are converting the sequence back into an Observable stream.
+As we handle each message in this function, this code converts the message back into a value in the Observable stream.
 We do that by taking the following steps **for each inbound message received from Faye**:

 1. Deserialize it and destructure it, leaving us with an `error`, `response` and `isDisposed` value for each inbound message
 2. Based on the contents of the message, determine if the **inbound message stream** has errored or is complete
-3. Emit an observable value, based on step 2
+3. Emit an Observable value, based on step 2

 As in any normal *observable subscriber function*, we handle these cases with the `observer.error()`, `observer.next()` and `observer.complete()` calls.
 If this confuses you, remember that all of this plugs into the Observable we created in our `send()` method.
 You might take a minute to [grok](https://en.wikipedia.org/wiki/Grok) all of this, and if it's still a little fuzzy, you can visit my [mini Observable factory tutorial here](https://github.com/johnbiundo/nestjs-faye-transporter-sample/blob/master/observable-quick-intro.md).